Music Lessons

 Please review the Private Music policy below for detailed information.
 Music lessons are enrolled and billed in the same way as Explorations, by the semester.
 If you have any questions, please let us know.

 Welcome to Parish Extend private music instruction.
-Performance skill and comprehensive music knowledge are the goals of our lessons.
-In order to provide you with the highest standard of instruction, we ask that you meet the terms of the following private studio policy.
-We offer private lessons in guitar, piano, and violin at the Hillcrest campus.
-We offer guitar, piano, ukulele and violin at the Midway campus.
+Performance skills and comprehensive music knowledge are the goals of our lessons.
+To provide the highest standard of instruction, we ask that you meet the terms of the following private studio policy.
+The goal is to provide a well-balanced musical education to all students.

 Lessons

-Students will join our extended care program at no charge before their designated lesson time.
-They will have time for homework (if applicable), enjoy their snack (brought from home) and enjoy some supervised free-time.
+Students will join our Extended Day program at no charge before their designated lesson time and will have time for homework (if applicable), enjoy a snack, and participate in supervised free play.
 Students will be escorted to their lesson by Parish Extend staff.

 Tuition/Fees